 Another big obstacle is ahead of Shelby, as world No.4 Garbine Muguruza awaits in the quarters.
 It will be their first career meeting.

-I’m glad that the Charleston tournament shared the lovely childhood photo, enriching my Little Tennis Stars series.
+I’m glad that the Charleston tournament shared the lovely childhood photo.